mikechibuzor/SWEM/summaries/computer-data-storage(bis-bytes).md

 The possible number hole we can represent using a single byte is 255.
 To get a number greater than 255, we can combine bytes.

 ## Signed Numbers Representation
-We can achieve the representation of a signed number by sacrificing the leftmoset numberhole in a byte.
+We can achieve the representation of a signed number by sacrificing the leftmost number hole in a byte.

-Example: To reprsent -35, we can achieve this by following these steps.
+Example: To represent -35, we can achieve this by following these steps.

 - Step 1:
 Get the binary representation of 35